asimcodes/task/README.md

     php artisan test
 ## Bonus Features
 Scheduled Deletion of Old Tasks: This feature will automatically delete tasks that have been marked as deleted and are older than 30 days.
-This is done through a scheduled job running dail
+This is done through a scheduled job running daily